housecanary/hc-api-python/README.rst

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-For the avoidance of doubt, the above license does not apply to HouseCanary’s proprietary software code or APIs, or to any data, analytics or reports made available by HouseCanary from time to time, all of which may be licensed pursuant to a separate written agreement
+For the avoidance of doubt, the above license does not apply to HouseCanary's proprietary software code or APIs, or to any data, analytics or reports made available by HouseCanary from time to time, all of which may be licensed pursuant to a separate written agreement